YINI-lang/YINI-spec/mini spec.md

 ## Section Headers
 A Section header consists of an identifier (unique word/name, phrase without any spaces) surrounded by one or more hash-symbols `#` on each side.
 There must be an equal number of `#` characters on both sides.
 The number of hash-symbols indicates the level of the section.

-Moreover, the section header must be on its own line, and the beginning and end of the identifier will be cleared automatically of any tabs or spaces.
+In addition, the section heading must be on its own separate line, any tabs or spaces at the beginning or end of the identifier are ignored.

 ```
 # SectionLevel1 #